emit-sds/emit-sds-frcov/README.md

 Corresponding author: K. Dana Chadwick (dana.chadwick@jpl.nasa.gov)

 **Key Points:**
-   1. **FROM SBG Docs:** Please note that this ATBD will be updated on an ongoing basis as the EMIT extended mission progresses.
+   1. Please note that this ATBD will be updated on an ongoing basis as the EMIT extended mission progresses.
 This is intended to be a place where the community can find the most up-to-date information on the current plans for algorithm development and offer contributions.
    2.
    3.